VictorRogers/Program_1/README.md

 assignment.
 The client is incomplete at this point in time.

 **Make instructions**
+* make all - builds the server and client binaries
 * make server - builds the server binary
 * make client - builds the client binary
 * make clean - removes binary files